logicallysynced/Chromatics/README.md

 **Q: The device controls don't work or only partially work correctly.**

 A: The Device manager is only partially implemented as of 1.0.x.
 There will be bugs in using it which will be resolved in a future patch.

+**Q: I have an idea for Chromatics.
+Will you implement it?**

+A: Please submit a [feature request](https://github.com/roxaskeyheart/Chromatics/issues) and I'll see what I can do.

 **Q: I'm a developer too!
 Can I help you develop Chromatics?**